A community where all can flourish

 Integral to the mission and success of Queen’s College is the development of a culture of respect—and the acknowledgement of our mutual responsibility for creating a harmonious and supportive community.

-Queen’s College has a Fair Treatment Coordinator, Dr Sally Dalton-Brown, and five Fair Treatment Contact Persons (see below) who provide support to staff and students and take appropriate action as required by our Fair Treatment Policy.
+Queen’s College has a Fair Treatment Coordinator, Dr Sally Dalton-Brown, and four Fair Treatment Contact Persons (see below) who provide support to staff and students and take appropriate action as required by our Fair Treatment Policy.
 Students also have access to external Fair Treatment consultants appointed by Colleges University of Melbourne, and students can also access the range of resources on the websites below.